VarnitS2/CS410_CourseProject/Documentation.md

 ## Installation

+To run this application you must clone this repository and perform the following steps:

 ### Install Backend Dependencies

 This app uses `pip` to manage backend dependencies. `pip` is bundled with `python`.
 Download for your platform from [here](https://www.python.org/downloads/).
 Once `pip` is installed, run the following commands in the project directory to setup the backend: